neuroneural/brainchop/paper/paper.md

 # Pipeline

-In order to deploy the PyTorch MeshNet model in the browser, there is a  need to convert it first to a workable tensorflow.js (tfjs) [@tensorflow-js].
-The tool has a pre-processing pipeline, full-volume and sub-volume inference options, 3D input/output rendering, and post-processing capability as illustrated in \autoref{fig:Brainchop-Pipleline} for the brainchop high-level architecture.
+In order to deploy the PyTorch MeshNet model in the browser, there is a  need to convert it first to tensorflow.js model (tfjs) [@tensorflow-js].
+Brainchop has a pre-processing pipeline, full-volume and sub-volumes inference options, 3D input/output rendering, and post-processing capability as illustrated in \autoref{fig:Brainchop-Pipleline} for the tool high-level architecture.

 ![Brainchop high-level architecture.\label{fig:Brainchop-Pipleline}](BrainchopPipleline.png)

 # Preprocessing

 Brainchop is designed to support T1 weighted MRI volume segmentation.
 The input is read in Nifti format [@NIfTI-Reader].
 T1 image needs to be in shape 256x256x256, scaled, and resampled to 1mm isotropic voxels as a preprocessing step for proper results.
 This preprocessing can be made in brainchop by using mri_convert.js which uses pyodide [@pyodide_2022] to deploy the conform function used by FastSurfer [@Henschel:2020] for reshaping, scaling, and re-sampling  MRI T1 raw image data as shown in  \autoref{fig:Convert-Enhance-Pipeline} (a).

 ![Brainchop preprocessing pipeline (a) Conform operation (b) MRI enhancement operations.\label{fig:Convert-Enhance-Pipeline}](ConvertAndEnhancePipeline.png)